xsa-dev/SecureFinAI_Contest_2025/Task_3_FinRL_DeFi/README.md

-# Task 3 — DeFi Liquidity Provisioning
+# Task 3 — FinRL-DeFi

 ## Objective of the Task